Materials for use in vacuum: Materials for use in space

 In addition to the concerns above, materials for use in spacecraft applications have to cope with radiation damage and high-intensity ultraviolet radiation, thermal loads from solar radiation, radiation cooling of the vehicle in other directions, and heat produced within the spacecraft's systems.
 Another concern, for orbits closer to Earth, is the presence of atomic oxygen, leading to corrosion of exposed surfaces; aluminium is an especially sensitive material.
-Silver, often used for surface-deposited interconnects, forms layer of silver oxide that flakes off and may erode up to a total failure.
+Silver, often used for surface-deposited interconnects, forms a layer of silver oxide that flakes off and may erode up to a total failure.

 Corrosion-sensitive surfaces can be protected by a suitable plating, most often with gold; a silica layer is also possible.
 However the coating layer is subject to erosion by micrometeoroids.